fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 In the example file below, all Darwin and Ubuntu hosts will **only** receive the options specified in their respective overrides sections.

+> IMPORTANT: If a given option is not specified in a platform override section, its default value will be enforced.

 ```yaml
 agent_options: